Reinoptland/Sequelize-example/Plan.md

   - Check in GUI, do we have data (remember to refresh)
 - [x] Import the Model
   - Query the database using the Model (findAll())

+### Extend the data model for a user

+Product Owner:

+- We would like to also store lastName & email, can you make that happen?

+What do we need to do:

+- [x] Create a new migration
+  - Migration "Skeleton", up, down etc...
+    -> `npx sequelize-cli migration:generate --name add-lastname-email-to-users`
+  - Add the 2 columns, lastName & email
+- [x] Update the seed files
+  - `npx sequelize-cli db:seed:undo`
+  - `npx sequelize-cli db:seed:all`
+- Update the Model